hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 32. Open Athena and delete the Template athena view.

 Nice work, you've completed the setup :).
-Check out the [Common Tasks](../3_common_tasks)section to customize your solution.
+Check out the [Common Tasks](../3_common_tasks)section to customize the solution.

 {{% /expand%}}